 Digimap enables you to access, draw, print and download digital map data from current and historic UK collections.
-Our subscription also includes land cover, geological, marine, society and aerial maps, plus Lidar data.
+Our subscription also includes building information (Geomni), land cover, geological, marine, agricultural, society, and aerial maps, plus Lidar data.
 Selected Global maps and map data are also available.
 Register with your University username and password to begin.

 A collection of published materials and ephemera relating to all aspects of the history of landscape and garden design assembled and owned by the Gardens Trust.
 Formerly known as the Garden History Society.

 Covers international news including business, company and industry news.
 It gives full-text access to the international press, including major world newspapers and the trade/advertising press.
 IMPORTANT: Please note that business and news databases are licenced for education and research purposes only and cannot be used for University business.

 News coverage includes the Financial Times from 1982 with a 30 day embargo.
 Note that the FT is not in the UK newspapers group search (filter) in the Power Search.

 This resource lets any of our students or staff record and access broadcasts from more than 65 free-to-air TV and radio channels.
 For architects, anything from Dan Cruickshank’s Adventures in Architecture to The Secret Life of Buildings, plus much more.

 Free online educational resources - videos, games, projects and more - for civil and structural engineering, including materials and design, created by academics and professionals.
 Includes videos on materials by Tim Ibell.

 The NBS website includes a broad range of programmes on civil engineering subjects, including case studies, technical guidance and interviews with leading industry figures.